Wednesday, March 9, 2022

-There have been a number of conflicting reports on the health implications of smoking e-cigarettes.
-In spite of a Public Health England review finding that they are 95% safer than traditional cigarettes and are an effective quitting aid, the wider health implications for smokers and non-smokers alike, are unknown.
+There have been several conflicting reports on the health implications of smoking e-cigarettes.
+Despite a Public Health England review finding that they are 95% safer than traditional cigarettes and are an effective quitting aid, the wider health implications for smokers and non-smokers alike, are unknown.

 As a result, although licensed e-cigarettes have kept their rightful place, as a tool in the stop smoking arsenal of local pharmacies, the category as a whole has become much more of a recreational product, available in shops or vape cafes, where sadly, health is the least of their considerations.

 As the popularity of the e-cigarette continues to rise, fuelled in no small part by ‘Vapers’ themselves, who welcome it as a healthier alternative to tobacco, additions such as designer flavours and atomisers are fuelling the desirability of the trend-making it cool among the very audiences that anti-smoking campaigners have fought so hard to target.

 The key concern is around younger people who, while acutely aware of the dangers of smoking, are bypassing traditional smoking altogether and jumping on the vaping bandwagon, seemingly oblivious to the health implications.